 Ever wondered what bicycle the last Emperor of China rode as a beamish boy?
 Wanted more insight into the importance of the bicycle to the socioeconomy of China?
 Planning a cycling tour of the inscrutable and exotic Middle Kingdom?
 Than the Chinese Bicycle Museum, with its many thought 1 provoking exhibits providing exciting insight into the impact of the bicycle on China, is definitely for you!
 And while you’re here, feel free to enjoy the eclectic shoppes, award winning restaurants and legendary hospitality of beautiful and historic downtown Ipswich!
 The Chinese Bicycle Museum-come have a wheely good time!

-We know return to ‘It’s the Arts!’, and the ‘scholarly’ essay on the film art of Sir T. V. ‘Terry Baby’ Gilliam, where, at this Dark, Dark Time, depressed, despondent, bewildered and angry about the failure of THE ADVENTURES OF BARON MUNCHAUSEN, we found him taking consolation in women’s clothing and striking back at his detractors and an ever cruel, cruel world with an eye catching and strapless summer dress by McQueen and a pair of casual but supportive flats by Doctor Marten to lessen the embittering and enraging disappointment of being forced to make a dreaded Studio Mandated Film (SMF)-oh petty and pernicious Fate!-co-starring Robin Williams-who played the looney dune, at one with the cosmos, Maud’dib Dib and allegorical DUNE (1984) evoking and, hence, implicitly David Lynch linked King o’ the Moon in THE ADVENTURES OF BARON MUNCHAUSEN-that was his most depressed and dejected film to date, the allegorical, fantastic realist and darkly satirical animaction film lovingly referred to in Vancouver as EASY CYCLIST, and to the rest of the world as THE FISHER KING (1991).
+We know return to ‘It’s the Arts!’, and the ‘scholarly’ essay on the film art of Sir T. V. ‘Terry Baby’ Gilliam, where, at this Dark, Dark Time, depressed, despondent, confused and angry about the failure of THE ADVENTURES OF BARON MUNCHAUSEN, we found him riding his bicycle pensively down lonely back streets and taking consolation in women’s clothing-particularly an eye catching and strapless summer dress by McQueen and a pair of casual but supportive flats by the good Doctor, Marten.
+Alas for brave Sir Terry, the striking McQueen/Marten combo was to no avail, as he was soon forced to make a dreaded Studio Mandated Film (SMF)-oh petty and pernicious Fate!-co-starring Robin Williams-who in THE ADVENTURES OF BARON MUNCHAUSEN played the looney dune and at one with the cosmos King O’ the Moon who was implicitly linked to David Lynch as he evoked Kyle MacLachlan’s Maud’dib Dib in the twilit and allegorical Lynch film, DUNE (1984)-that was his most depressed and dejected film to date, the allegorical, fantastic realist and darkly satirical animaction film lovingly referred to in Vancouver as EASY CYCLIST, and to the rest of the world as THE FISHER KING (1991).

 ‘I like a cycling tour of China in June-how about you?’